A158Coke/MotoMamiAD/README.md

 TODO List:
   - terraform need to do it manually, trying to find a way to automated in docker compose
   - Still struggling with IaC and container stuff, not refactoring yet.
   - Test framework is not implemented yet.
-Thinking about what framework to use.
+Thinking about what framework to use. first thought is Junit5.

+Architecture of the application: